serverlessworkflow/specification/examples/README.md

 This is done until the job submission returns "SUCCEEDED" or "FAILED" and the job submission results are reported before workflow finishes execution.

-In the case job submission raises a runtime error, we transition to a SubFlow state which handles the job submission issue.
+In the case job submission raises a runtime error, we transition to an Operation state which invokes a sub-flow responsible for handling the job submission issue.

 #### Workflow Diagram